From lightweight liners to extra-warm options, we found the best winter gloves to meet every budget, temperature, and snow-covered sport.

 - Not super warm

-Best Snowboarding Glove: Hestra Vertical Cut CZone Gloves
+Best Snowboarding Glove: Dakine Team Maverick GORE-TEX Gloves

 Snowboarders usually prefer mitts because they’re typically warmer than gloves.
 But mitts sacrifice the use of your fingers until you take them off.
-These short-cuffed and fully waterproof hybrids give riders the best of both worlds.
-Choose from a single-finger glove, a three-finger lobster-style glove, or a full glove.
-All individually insulate five fingers inside.
+These short-cuffed and fully waterproof gloves from Dakine offer the best of both worlds: top-notch warmth and dexterity.

-The Vertical Cut C-Zone ($170) is padded with shock-absorbing foam on the back to protect your hand from bumps and bruises whether you’re in the backcountry or on the halfpipe.
-Seams stitched on the outside, not the inside, reduce pressure points if you’re poling while splitboarding and give better grip whether it’s for a grab or ratcheting your binding.
+The Team Maverick Gloves ($95) are equipped with Hi-Loft insulation and a waterproof and breathable GORE-TEX membrane.
+Seams stitched on the outside, not the inside, reduce pressure points if you’re poling while splitboarding.
+And they give a better grip whether it’s for a grab or ratcheting your binding.

-- Shell/Material: Goat leather with a three-layer dobby polyester that’s windproof, water-resistant, and breathable; polyester insulation and a waterproof membrane
+- Shell/Material: Goat leather outer material with a polyester fleece lining, synthetic insulation, and a waterproof membrane

 - Good dexterity for a thicker glove